greydongilmore/website_2020/content/courses/ml_intro/01_02_python_basics_numpy.md

            [23],
            [24]])

 ```python
 arr.reshape(25,1).shape
 ```

     (25, 1)

 ### dtype

 You can also grab the data type of the object in the array:

 ```python
 arr.dtype
 ```

     dtype('int64')

-# NumPy Indexing and Selection
+## NumPy Indexing and Selection

-In this lecture we will discuss how to select elements or groups of elements from an array.
+In this section we will discuss how to select elements or groups of elements from an array.

 ```python
 import numpy as np
 ```

 ```python
 #Creating sample array
 arr = np.arange(0,11)
 ```

 ```python
 #Show
 arr
 ```

     array([ 0,  1,  2,  3,  4,  5,  6,  7,  8,  9, 10])

-## Bracket Indexing and Selection
+### Bracket Indexing and Selection

 The simplest way to pick one or some elements of an array looks very similar to python lists:

 ```python
 #Get a value at an index
 arr[8]
 ```

     8

 ```python
 #Get values in a range
 arr[1:5]
 ```

     array([1, 2, 3, 4])

 ```python
 #Get values in a range
 arr[0:5]
 ```

     array([0, 1, 2, 3, 4])

-## Broadcasting
+### Broadcasting

 Numpy arrays differ from a normal Python list because of their ability to broadcast:

 ```python
 #Setting a value with index range (Broadcasting)